htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     is desired.
 The various levels of verbosity for a given daemon are determined by this macro.
-All daemons have the default level ``D_ALWAYS``, and log messages for that level will be printed to the daemon’s log, regardless of this macro’s setting.
+All daemons have the default level ``D_ALWAYS``, and log messages for that level will be printed to the daemon's log, regardless of this macro's setting.
 Settings are a comma- or space-separated list of the following values:

      ``D_ALL``